 When the nutritional values are almost the same, then why should you shift to decaf coffee, at all?
-You might want to enjoy your regular cup, right?
+You might want to enjoy your regular cup for an energy boost, right?

 Not right, because the higher content of caffeine (that is present in the regular coffee) can have some adverse effects on you and your baby.

 Effects Of Caffeine On Breastfeeding

-According to the American Academy of Pediatrics, moderate caffeine consumption during breastfeeding, which is two to three cups or 300mg a day, should have no effect on a nursing baby (3).
+According to the American Academy of Pediatrics (AAP), moderate caffeine consumption during breastfeeding, which is two to three cups or 300mg a day, should have no effect on a nursing infant’s health (4).

 - Caffeine may get accumulated in nursing babies if their mothers consume it at high levels, i.e., 750mg or more a day.
-But some babies who are highly sensitive to caffeine may show crankiness or turn colic even at lower levels.
+But some babies who are highly sensitive to caffeine may show crankiness or turn coliciXPersistent crying in babies without any apparent reason. even at lower levels.

 - Babies cannot eliminate caffeine from the body, resulting in irritability, jitteriness, insomnia, and constipation.

-- Caffeine is diuretic in nature and causes dehydration in nursing mothers.
+- Caffeine is diureticiXA substance that enables the kidneys to produce more urine and get rid of the excess fluid from the body. in nature and causes dehydration in nursing mothers.

 - Chronic caffeine ingestion by the nursing mother could lessen the iron content in her milk.

-Now you know why limiting your caffeine consumption is important. ther Are you asking us, “Why take a risk, I might as well avoid coffee completely”?
+Now you know why limiting caffeine consumption is important for maternal health.
+They may ask you, “Why take a risk, you might as well avoid coffee completely.”
 We can assure you that’s not required.

 Nursing Moms Can Have Caffeine

 The American Academy of Pediatrics has categorized caffeine to be usually compatible with lactation.
 As a nursing mother, you don’t need to avoid it completely.
 Drinking 1-2 cups of coffee a day or decaf coffee during breastfeeding is perfectly acceptable.